SKGB1187/260403Project/readme.md

 ## Technologies Utilized

 This application primarily utilizes: Python, Flask, HTML, PostgreSQL, and CSS.
 It has many package dependencies that can be found in the requirement.txt file.
 Some of the libraries included in this application are WTForms and SQLAlchemy.
 It also is integrated with the Spotify API for web development.
-This API requires Oath 2.0 authentication routes to be developed and utilized.
+This API requires OAuth 2.0 authentication routes to be developed and utilized.

 ## API Integration

 This application utilizes the Spotify API for web development.
-This API requires Oath 2.0 authenitcation.
+This API requires OAuth 2.0 authentication.
 The API has much more functionality than has been implemented in this application and is a straightforward API to utilize once authentication is properly in place.

 ## Setup for Application outside of Render Deployment